UstadMobile/Meshrabiya/README.md

 # Meshrabiya

-Meshrabiya is a virtual mesh network for Android that operates over WiFi.
-It allows applications to seamlessly communicate over multiple hops and multiple WiFi direct group networks and/or Local Only Hotspots using a "virtual" IP address (typically a random auto-generated address e.g. 169.254.x.y).
-It uses normal runtime permissions that can be granted by the user and does not require root permissions.
+Meshrabiya is a mesh network for Android that operates over WiFi.
+It allows applications to seamlessly communicate over multiple hops and multiple WiFi direct and/or Local Only Hotspots.
+Each device is given a "virtual" IP address (typically a random auto-generated address e.g. 169.254.x.y).
+Applications can then use the provided SocketFactory and/or DatagramSocket class to communicate with other nodes over multiple hops as if they were directly connected.
+This works with various higher level networking libraries such as OkHttp.

 It is intended for use in situations where multiple Android devices need to communicate with each other and a WiFi access point is not available e.g. schools and health clinics without WiFi